-Djibouti has also responded positively to the RMNCAH recommended actions addressing lack of data on vitamin A coverage and low coverage of ARTs in children, with recent increases in coverage and continues to track progress as these actions are implemented.
+Djibouti has also responded positively to the RMNCAH recommended actions addressing low coverage of ARTs in children, with recent increases in coverage and continues to track progress as actions are implemented.

 Neglected Tropical Diseases Progress

 Progress in addressing Neglected Tropical Diseases (NTDs) in Djibouti is measured using a composite index calculated from preventive chemotherapy coverage achieved for soil transmitted helminths.
 Preventive chemotherapy coverage in Djibouti is zero for soil transmitted helminths (0%).
 Overall, the NTD preventive chemotherapy coverage index for Djibouti in 2023 is 0, with no change compared with the 2022 index value (0).
 The country did not organize any MDA.